 The very nature of the questions we have been asking, argues against the possibility of finding definitive answers.
 We may never be able to objectively verify if physical events persist forever in spacetime, or if they are transitory links in an ever-changing sequential chain of events.
 Since we do not know what the quest for quantum gravity and for a unified field theory will tell us about spacetime, we cannot be certain what the answers to our questions are.
 Unless and until physicists understand spacetime, you will have to decide for yourself what to believe.

-Please read our books for a detailed discussion of our conclusions.
+If you believe that there is a possibility we might be right, please read our books for a detailed discussion of our conclusions.
 "LifeNotes" and "Love - In Search of a Reason for Living", available in Apple (free) and Amazon (99 cents) bookstores (published by Compact Library Publishers) and at www.lifenotes.org.

 Distress & Depression